OHI-Science/impact_acceleration/README.md

-# CHIrate
-Rate of change of Cumulative Human Impacts to the ocean
+# Examining the rate of change in global Cumulative Human Impacts to the oceans